 7) It will be helpful to visually count the beat as some of the guide clicks/notes are removed so they don’t sound over the start or end of the kids’ vocals.

-8) Once you’re happy with the recordings email them to us at kids@shoutingoutforengland.com along with the completed release form (word document).
+8) Once you’re happy with the recording email it to us at kids@shoutingoutforengland.com along with the completed release form (word document).

 We reserve the right not to include your recordings for any reason – sorry!